“We are Agile. We don’t need to follow a process”, declared Chris.

 He would have continued, but Tina interrupted it.

 “Ok.
-Let’s get this straight – you think if you follow the Scrum practices to develop software, you are agile?”, she asked.
+Let’s get this straight – you think if you follow the Scrum practices in software engineering, you are agile?”, she asked.
 She decided not to pursue the “do Agile” line of questioning.

 “Yes”, responded Chris.